meshibiton/Server-SearchSolver/README.md

 ## Setup

-1. Notice:exclamation: 5600 will be the port the server gonna listen for clients.
+1. :pencil: Notice: 5600 will be the port the server gonna listen for clients.

 2. Open terminal in the python tester("parallel_tester.py" ) folder and write "python2 parallel_tester.py"